Functions

 Note: As of 2025-12-26, all concepts of type keywords, operand attributes, and annotation in general had been eliminated as unnecessary.

-function; when it's brace, it defines a function.
-The this keyword MUST NOT
+When the function body is emptystmt, the function-declaration declares a function; when it's brace, it defines a function.
+The this keyword MUST NOT appear in the function body of a subroutine.

-When the end of the function body is reached without an explicit return phrase,
+When the end of the function body is reached without an explicit return phrase, a Morgoth null is implicitly returned.

 Note: Before 2025-10-27, there were FFI methods.
 This had been removed, because methods are attached to properties of objects, and their prototypes cannot be reliably determined unless all parameters are of uniform type, only then, could the number of arguments be determined.
 As of 2025-11-03, all FFI are removed - this is because impossibility with determining the prototype of the said FFI functions when they're called from object properties.